DYstebo/List-Bot/README.md

 /info

 # To run:
-Copy your bot token, and put it in the field labelled botToken in the config.json file
+Copy your bot token, and put it in the field labelled `botToken` in the `config.json` file.

 Then run the batch file 'Run Lists.bat' and your bot is ready to make some lists!